sharmachait/javaAndSpring/Spring/12 Spring data JPA-hibernate.md

 Here's why this is important:
 - Pessimistic locks are held within the scope of a transaction
 - Without `@Transactional` on your service method, the lock would be acquired and released immediately after the repository method completes
+- **When a non-transactional method (e.g., createOrder()) calls a transactional method (e.g., persistOrder()) within the same class, the call bypasses the proxy and goes directly to the target object.
+This skips transactional behavior because the proxy isn't involved.
+Which is why it is good practice to make transaction methods in different classes.**
+- this limitation can be by passed with AspectJ bean configuration
+- Transactional methods can not be private
 - Any subsequent operations would not be protected by the lock

 ```java